shadowed1/Chard/README.md

 <br>

-- *Chromebooks with 8GB of RAM and 8+ threads can build Chard in 20-60 minutes.*
+- *Chromebooks with 8GB of RAM and 8+ threads can build Chard in 20-60 minutes.
+Gentoo install takes longer.*
 - *Lower end Chromebooks (2-4 thread Intel, Mediatek 500 series, and older) can expect much longer install times.*

 <br>